therkildsen-class/ntres-6100-assignments-pts56/assignment_4.md

 # assignment_4.qmd
 Patrick Shea

-# Assignment 1: Quarto template
+# Assignment 4: Data Transformation

-## Instructions: Please read through this before you begin
+## **Instructions: Please read through this before you begin**

-- This assignment is due by **10pm on Thursday 09/04/2025**.
+- This assignment is due by **10pm on Thursday 09/25/2024**.
+Please upload it using your personal GitHub repository for this class.

+- You can start by making a copy of the Quarto template that you created as `assignment_1.qmd` and work from there (you wrote up most of the template text needed here in assignment 1; now you’ll be filling in the code chunks).

+- Please name your Quarto file `assignment_4.qmd` and select `gfm` as the output format.

-- For this assignment, please **reproduce this markdown file exactly as shown** using Quarto (including this list of instructions).
-You do **NOT** need to fill out the code chunks (i.e. answer the questions) for this assignment.
-We are just practicing markdown formatting right now.
+- For this assignment, please **reproduce this markdown file** using Quarto.
+This includes the following:

-- Please name your Quarto file `assignment_1.qmd`

-- Set the output format to `gfm` to produce the correct `.md` file for github rendering.

-- Pay attention to all the formatting in this file, including bullet points, bold characters, inserted code chunks, headings, text colors, blank lines, and etc. You will need to reproduce all of these.
+  - **Reproduce this markdown template**, except for this list of instructions which you **don’t** have to include.
+Pay attention to all the formating in this file, including bullet points, bolded characters, inserted code chunks, headings, text colors, blank lines, etc.

-- You will use the product of this assignment as a template for your fourth assignment, where you will actually fill out the code chunks.

-- You will have to submit your assignment through GitHub.
-You can complete your template after Thursday’s class, but don’t worry about submitting it until after we have gone over how to submit it through GitHub in next Tuesday’s class.
-To do so, you will first move `assignment_1.qmd` and `assignment_1.md` to the `problem_sets` folder in your own GitHub repository that you have created in class through GitHub Classroom.
-(If you haven’t created this repo yet, please use the following url: https://classroom.github.com/a/StaRJQLV).
-Then, you can stage these files, make a commit, and push the commit.
+  - Write code to reproduce all the figures and tables shown.
+Have all your code embedded within the Quarto file, and show **BOTH your code and plots** in the rendered markdown file.

+  - When a verbal response is needed, answer by editing the part in the Quarto template where it says “Write your response here”.

+  - Use Quarto functionalities to **hide messages and warnings when needed**.
+(Suggestion: messages and warnings can often be informative and important, so please examine them carefully and only turn them off when you finish the exercise).

+- Note that Exercise 3 is **optional** (only Exercise 1 and 2 are
+  required).

 ## Load packages